 The Board approved the removal of references to “Skype”, January 2017

 The Board approved an amendment to the final sentence of para.
 7, June 2020.
-[Amended text is subject to final confirmation when the minutes of the meeting in question are approved.]

 *This change record is for background information only and does not form part of the Procedural Code.
 If there is any conflict between a statement in the Procedural Code and a statement in this change record, the change record will be disregarded.